 Many fruits already have large amounts of sugar, so adding more to a small piece of dried fruit will make the sugar levels skyrocket.

-If you’re a fan of or want to start eating more dried fruit, here are our recommendations for ones you should try:
+If you’re a fan of or want to start eating more dried fruit, here are our recommendations for the ones you should try:

 On the one hand, getting the nutrients and benefits of fruit without spending or consuming a lot is fantastic, in theory.